jakehemmerle/BrowserBro/README.md

 #### Build

-Build the packages by running```npm run build-js```.
-This turns
+Build the packages by running```npm run build```.
+This cleans the /build directory, *browserifies* ```background.js``` and ```popup.js```, and copies everything needed to run the extension into /build.
+Then load the extension in to the browser, selecting "Load Unpacked".

-## MVP Roadmap

-#### Assumptions
-User has access to private key file somehow

-Assume files at ipns link are encrypted with same key pair as above

-#### Authentication
-*IPNS* - how is the extension going to remember the url? public key is address of ipns

-#### Extension Features

-- On initial launch, popup that prompts user to select where their private key file is located and saves into web auth api
-- Download files from ipns link and decrypt
-- Grab passwords
-- DONE: Upload file to IPFS
-- DONE: Load data back into browser
-- DONE: Grab browsing history
-- DONE: Grab bookmarks
-- DONE: Grab cookies
+## How To Help

+All help is appreciated!
+Feel free to grab one of the issues or reach out to @jakehemmerle on Twitter.